-To work satisfactorily, adult responses must reflect a clear distinction between minor and more serious behaviour.
+To work satisfactorily, sanctions must reflect a clear distinction between minor and more serious behaviour.
 In all cases, it is considered important that the child is aware of the reason their behaviour is considered unacceptable and encouraged to reflect on how their behaviour affects others.
 They are also encouraged to determine for themselves how they can put matters right.

-Responses to Minor Incidents
+Sanctions for Minor Incidents

-There are a range of responses to be used at the adult's discretion:
+There is a range of sanctions to be used at the teacher's discretion:

-- Misbehaviour ignored but attention is drawn to another child who is behaving well - A 'telling' glance - A verbal reminder - A quiet word to one side to point out acceptable behaviour and suggestions on how to improve it - The child seated away from other children within the classroom - Child to correct a wrong doing (e.g. tidy up mess) - Class reminded of expectation - Child sent to different class for short period of time - Work to be completed during break time with teacher supervision - Kept in at playtime with the teacher or made to accompany adult on playtime duty - Referral to head teacher or other member of the senior leadership team where this is considered appropriate to prevent a reoccurrence. - Referral to pastoral and welfare worker to help the child with understanding their behaviour.
+- Misbehaviour ignored but attention is drawn to another child who is behaving well - A 'telling' glance - A verbal reminder/rebuke - A quiet word to one side to point out acceptable behaviour and suggestions on how to improve it - The child seated away from other children within the classroom - Child to correct a wrong doing (e.g. tidy up mess) - Class reminded of expectation - Child sent to different class for short period of time - Work to be completed during break time with teacher supervision - Kept in at playtime with the teacher or made to accompany adult on playtime duty - Referral to head teacher or other member of the senior leadership team where this is considered appropriate to prevent a reoccurrence.

-Formal Responses For Persistent Negative Behaviour Or Serious Acts Of Misbehaviour
+Formal Sanctions For Persistent Trivial Behaviour Or Serious Acts Of Misbehaviour

-- Headteacher informed of concerns - Discussion with pastoral and welfare worker - Discussion takes place between the Headteacher and child concerned - Parents are informed of concerns by telephone or in writing if contact by telephone has not been possible - Arrangements are made for meeting with parents - Exclusion from school.
+- Headteacher informed of concerns - Discussion takes place between the Headteacher and child concerned - Parents are informed of concerns by telephone or in writing if contact by telephone has not been possible - Arrangements are made for meeting with parents - Pupil's behaviour at lunchtime parents are informed of possible exclusion at lunchtimes if problems continue.

+• Exclusion from school.
 North Yorkshire procedures and guidelines will be followed if this course of action is taken.